Koszul algebras and quadratic duals in Galois cohomology: Introduction

 Our main results are the following.

-\begin{thmA} If $G$ is an elementary type pro-$p$ group, then $H^\bullet(G,\F_p)$ is PBW, and hence Koszul. \end{thmA} \begin{rem} in Theorem A we can replace $G$ by any absolute Galois group $G_F$ such that its maximal pro-$p$ quotient $G_F(p)$ is of elementary type.
+\begin{thmA} If $G$ is an elementary type pro-$p$ group, then $H^\bullet(G,\F_p)$ is PBW, and hence Koszul. \end{thmA}

+\begin{rem} In Theorem A we can replace $G$ by any absolute Galois group $G_F$ such that its maximal pro-$p$ quotient $G_F(p)$ is of elementary type.
 This follows from the Hochschild-Serre spectral sequence associated to the exact sequence